 Forgiveness is justice for adults

-What we want to do here is thinking about forgiveness as in normal relationships with people we know, like friends, or relatives.
+What I want to do here is thinking about forgiveness as in a normal relationship with someone we know, like a friend, a relative.
 If mercy and forgiveness are seen as gifts of God (the 'theological' implications so to speak), it must also be a gift to all Gods creatures regardless any 'theological interest'.
-Even Christianity after all is not theology, it is a dynamic religion.
+Even Christianity after all is not (supposed to be) theology, it should be a dynamic quest.
 Christianity should be either a way of understanding humanity (all human beings "creations of God" as a matter of principle) or it will be an exclusive exercise and therefore not capable of framing adequately such ideas like forgiveness.
-But Jesus, apparently, was one of those people in the past who may have seen things more clearly than most others in his lifetime - although he stood in a long tradition of coping with the spiritual dimension of life.
+Jesus, apparently, was one of those people in the past who may have seen things more clearly than most others in his lifetime - although he stood in a long tradition of a quest for the spiritual dimension of life.

 A CONTINGENCY PLANI'd like to quote something from a conversation with a Christian friend on Myspace years ago.
 This was written somewhere around March, 2010: